Tottenham Hotspur Stadium

-At the old White Hart Lane, there was little choice of pubs for away fans to drink in.
-With the new stadium having almost twice the capacity of the old ground then there is even less choice, with nearly all bars being for home fans only with doormen present.
-One exception is the Haringey Irish Centre on Pretoria Road which is opposite White Hart Lane station.
-It has a large hall set aside for away fans, shows Sky Sports and the food and drinks are reasonably priced.
+Most pubs in the area of the stadium are for home fans only with doormen present.
+The Haringey Irish Centre on Pretoria Road which is opposite White Hart Lane station has a large hall set aside for away fans, shows Sky Sports and the food and drinks are reasonably priced.
 You can also park at the Irish Centre, but I believe it costs £20 per car.
 Dean Palmer adds; 'When you get off the train at White Hart Lane, go straight out of the metal gates and walk straight down the road in front of you.
-After a couple of hundred yards there is a car park on the left hand side, and the social club is in there.
+After a couple of hundred yards, there is a car park on the left hand side, and the social club is in there.
 There are always a few away fans in there, and kids are also allowed in there too'.

 It may be an idea to drink in Central London before the game and then take a train to White Hart Lane Station.
 If getting the overground train there from Liverpool Street Station then there is a Wetherspoon outlet called the Hamilton Hall which is popular with football fans.

 Alcohol is available inside the ground in the form of Amstel Lager (£4.50 per pint).
 You get to see it poured in front of you in just three seconds.
 The new stadium has an American system whereby the plastic glass is placed on a machine and is filled up from the bottom.
 When the server lifts the filled glass a magnetic disk sticks to the bottom, sealing it tight.
 Ingenious!
 However don't be tempted once you have the beer in your hand to push up the magnetic disk at the bottom, as it will empty all over the floor quicker than it was poured!
 Other alcohol drinks available include bottles or cans of Heineken Lager, Bulmers Cider, Guinness, Wine plus Craft Ale from the stadium's own brewery called Beavertown (£4-£5.50).
+Martin Holtom informs me; 'Me and my mate had a pint of draught lager each at £4 per pint at halftime.
+Very nice actually.
+Please be advised that if you buy bottled beer the staff will not give you the bottle even though they are plastic.
+Instead, they decant the contents into a plastic glass.
+The guy in the queue in front of me bought 10 (yes ten!) bottles of Budweiser which took almost all of halftime to decant/serve.
+I was almost dying of thirst while I waited for my turn!'
 Please note that if you appear to be under 25 then you may be asked to produce ID to purchase alcohol.